kevinsullivan/TMDE/README.md

 # CS2120 Discrete Math Learning Environment (DMLE)

-You're here because you want a containerized Ubuntu and VSCode-based development environment, backed by your own GitHub repository, for learning and using discrete mathematics, and you want to have this with minimal re-configuration of your own local computer.
-There is good news: We have just that for you.
-What you must provide is VSCode and Docker Desktop running *properly* on either Windows 10 (footnote below) or MacOS.
-Just follow the yellow brick road! .,..,.,..,.,...
+You're here because you want the coolest discrete math learning environment ever, *and* you want it with *minimal* configuring of your own computer.
+Good news!
+We have just that for you.
+You must provide properly running VSCode and Docker Desktop installations on either Windows 10 (footnote below) or MacOS.
+Then, just follow the yellow brick road .,..,.,..,.,...

-## What To Do
+## Yellow Brick Road
 - ...
 - Update your operating system:
   - If MacOS: Be sure your OS is completely up-to-date (current version of Big Sur, 11.5.2 as of this writing).